nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ### Task 3: Completing the solution

 1. Return to your Azure Notebooks Project.
-Within the `notebooks` folder, click the notebook called `05 Cognitive Services`.
+Within the `notebooks` folder, select the notebook called `05 Cognitive Services`.
 This will open the notebook so you can read and execute the code it contains.

 2. Follow the steps within the notebook to complete the lab and view the result of combining Cognitive Services with your Azure Machine Learning Services.